 The New York State Office for the Prevention of Domestic Violence welcomes your questions, comments, suggestions and concerns.
 All mail sent to OPDV will be read.
 However, due to the volume of e-mail received, we may not be able to respond to all messages.
 As a general security precaution, OPDV does not open or forward e-mail attachments.
 We can assist you best by ensuring that your questions and comments are directed to those who can provide you with the information you are seeking.
 For that reason, we have developed this Contact Information page.

-If you are concerned about someone knowing that you have visited this Web site, please use a safer computer, call 911, your local hotline or the NYS Domestic Violence Hotline at 1-800-942-6906 (in Spanish 1-800-942-6908).
+If you are concerned about someone knowing that you have visited this Web site, please use a safer computer, call 911, your local hotline or the NYS Domestic Violence Hotline at 1-800-942-6906, English & español/Multi-language Accessibility.
+Deaf or Hard of Hearing: 711.
 For more information, please visit our Computer Safety page.

 For more information about OPDV, to request training or technical assistance, or to obtain copies of brochures, posters, or other publications, contact us using the general information or subject-specific e-mail addresses and phone numbers: